 - Accelerated cost recovery system (ACRS) property (pre-1987 rules).
 See Pub.
 534. - Property placed in service before 1981. - Certain public utility property, which does not meet certain normalization requirements. - Certain property acquired from related persons. - Property acquired in certain nonrecognition transactions. - Certain sound recordings, movies, and videotapes. - Property depreciated under the income forecast method.
 The use of the income forecast method is limited to motion picture films, videotapes, sound recordings, copyrights, books, and patents.
 You cannot use this method to depreciate any amortizable section 197 intangible.
-See page 8 for more details on section 197 intangibles.
+See the instructions for line 40 beginning on page 8 for more details on section 197 intangibles.

-Note: If you use the income forecast method for any property placed in service after September 13, 1995, you may owe or be entitled to a refund for the 3rd and 10th tax years beginning after the tax year the property was placed in service.
-For more details, get Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.
+Note: If you use the income forecast method for any property placed in service after September 13, 1995, you may owe interest or be entitled to a refund for the 3rd and 10th tax years beginning after the tax year the property was placed in service.
+For details, see Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.